tongueroo/price_list/README.md

 ## How It Works

-The script reads a `input.txt` file line by line to extract the pricing data.
+The script reads an `input.txt` file line by line to extract the pricing data.
 It then prints out the data line by line into a CSV format.

-If you're interested, the source code of the script is here: [convert.rb](convert.rb).
+If you're interested, the script's source code is here: [convert.rb](convert.rb)

 ## Usage